-- (i) the officer has reasonable grounds to believe that the person has been driving or has been in actual physical control of a vehicle upon ways of this state open to the public while under the influence of alcohol, drugs, or a combination of the two and the person has been placed under arrest for a violation of 61-8-401, 61-8-411, or 61-8-465; - (ii) the person is under the age of 21 and has been placed under arrest for a violation of 61-8-410; or - 7 (iii) the officer has probable cause to believe that the person was driving or in actual physical control of 8 a vehicle: - (A) in violation of 61-8-401 and the person has been involved in a motor vehicle accident or collision resulting in property damage; - (B) involved in a motor vehicle accident or collision resulting in serious bodily injury, as defined in 45-2-101, or death; or - (C) in violation of 61-8-465. - (b) The arresting or investigating officer may designate which test or tests are administered. - (3) A person who is unconscious or who is otherwise in a condition rendering the person incapable of refusal is considered not to have withdrawn the consent provided by subsection (1). - officer as provided in subsection (2), the refused test or tests may not be given except as provided in subsection (5), but the officer shall, on behalf of the department, immediately seize the person's driver's license.
+- (2) (a) The test or tests must be administered at the direction of a peace officer when: - (i) the officer has reasonable grounds to believe that the person has been driving or has been in actual physical control of a vehicle upon ways of this state open to the public while under the influence of alcohol, drugs, or a combination of the two and the person has been placed under arrest for a violation of 61-8-401, 61-8-411, or 61-8-465; - (ii) the person is under the age of 21 and has been placed under arrest for a violation of 61-8-410; or - 9 (iii) the officer has probable cause to believe that the person was driving or in actual physical control of 10 a vehicle: - (A) in violation of 61-8-401 and the person has been involved in a motor vehicle accident or collision resulting in property damage; - (B) involved in a motor vehicle accident or collision resulting in serious bodily injury, as defined in 45-2-101, or death; or - (C) in violation of 61-8-465. - (b) The arresting or investigating officer may designate which test or tests are administered. - 17 (3) A person who is unconscious or who is otherwise in a condition rendering the person incapable of 18 refusal is considered not to have withdrawn the consent provided by subsection (1). - (4) If an arrested person refuses to submit to one or more tests requested and designated by the officer as provided in subsection (2), the refused test or tests may not be given except as provided in subsection (5), but the officer shall, on behalf of the department, immediately seize the person's driver's license.
 The peace officer shall immediately forward the license to the department, along with a report certified under penalty of law stating which of the conditions set forth in subsection (2)(a) provides the basis for the testing request and confirming that the person refused to submit to one or more tests requested and designated by the peace officer.
-Upon receipt of the report, the department shall suspend the license for the period provided in subsection (8). - (5) If the arrested person has refused to provide a breath, blood, er-urine, or oral fluid sample under 61-8-409 or this section in a prior investigation in this state or under a substantially similar statute in another jurisdiction or the arrested person has a prior conviction or pending offense for a violation of 45-5-104, 45-5-106, 45-5-205, 61-8-401, 61-8-406, or 61-8-411 or a similar statute in another jurisdiction, the officer may apply for a search warrant to be issued pursuant to 46-5-224 to collect a sample of the person's blood for testing.
+Upon receipt of the report, the department shall suspend the license for the period provided in subsection (8). - (5) If the arrested person has refused to provide a breath, blood, or-urine, or oral fluid sample under 61-8-409 or this section in a prior investigation in this state or under a substantially similar statute in another jurisdiction or the arrested person has a prior conviction or pending offense for a violation of 45-5-104, 45-5- 106, 45-5-205, 61-8-401, 61-8-406, or 61-8-411 or a similar statute in another jurisdiction, the officer may apply for a search warrant to be issued pursuant to 46-5-224 to collect a sample of the person's blood for testing.